settrans/settrans.github.io/index.md

 {: class="limage"}

 Selain menerjemahkan, kami juga melayani `penyuntingan` dan `pengoreksian` hasil terjemahan Anda.
-Pekerjaan tersebut juga dibebankan per kata.
+Tarif pekerjaan tersebut juga dibebankan per kata.
-{: class="rtext content-id lang-hide home" style="padding-top: 6%;"}
+{: class="rtext content-id lang-hide home" style="padding-top: 5%;"}
 In addition to translating, we also do `editing` and `proofreading` for your translation texts.
 These jobs also charge by word count.
 {: class="rtext content-en home" style="padding-top: 7%;"}